IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-03-09]
+ - Implement a VERSION command.
+ - The ikrs.util.Command interface requires some self descriptive methods, such as getDescription() oder describe( arg0, arg1, ... )?
+ - Enhance the HELP command by adding the descriptive parts.
+ - Implement the HTTPD STATUS command (method already exists but is still empty).
+ - [DONE 2013-03-09]
+   Implement a LOGLEVEL command for yucca.
+ - [DONE 2013-03-09]
+   Bild a HTTPD VERSION command.

 [2013-03-04]
+ - [DONE 2013-03-09]
- - Write a short documentation for all implemented commands.
+   Write a short documentation for all implemented commands.

 [2013-03-02]
  - [DONE 2013-03-04]